-Light influences our overall wellbeing in 3 different ways.
+Light influences our overall wellbeing in 3 different ways:

-- provide too little light during the day (about ¼ of natural light levels!) and too much light at night.
+- Provide too little light during the day (about ¼ of natural light levels!) and too much light at night.

-- expose people to too much blue light at night time.
+- Expose people to too much blue light at night time.

-What Human Centric Lighting does is basically replicating sunlight variations in artificial lighting, creating a lighting system that:
+What Human Centric Lighting does is replicating sunlight variations in artificial lighting, creating a lighting system that:

-- provides optimal eye comfort
+- Provides optimal eye comfort

-- follows our biological cycle and
+- Follows the human biological cycle

-- makes the environment comfortable and pleasant to live in.
+- Makes the environment comfortable and pleasant to live in

 The knowledge about the effects of sleep on health has been around for quite a while, so it might be fair to ask why this Human Centric Lighting concept is gaining traction only now.

-The introduction of LED light has made spectrum tuning (i.e. making light cooler or warmer) easily accessible and the efficiency of LED allows to add sophisticated functions to our lighting systems without having energy bills skyrocket as a consequence.
+The introduction of LED lights has made spectrum tuning (i.e. making light cooler or warmer) easily accessible and the efficiency of LED allows adding sophisticated functions to standard lighting solutions without having energy bills skyrocket as a consequence.

 This considers where the light comes from (overhead, wall flush etc.) and makes sure we get a comfortable environment without glare, dark areas or unwanted shadows.

-Human Centric Lighting changes in colour (otherwise called spectrum content) during the day, delivering more blue light at daytime while getting warmer in the evening.
+Human Centric Lighting changes in colour (otherwise called spectrum content) during the day, delivering more blue light at daytime and getting warmer in the evening.
 For the records, this feature is often called tunable white.